 Fig. 14 Diagram B: In the large central square field we see a vertical rectangle (B), a horizontal rectangle (C), and one in which the opposite directions approach equivalence (A), which is finally attained in the large square field (Fig. 14 Diagram A).
 This large square constitutes a synthesis showing three different relationships between the opposite directions.
 Unity (the square proportion) unveils a certain degree of multiplicity.
 The constant unveils changeability.

 The proportions of the small red plane are similar to those of the whole canvas.
 When we contemplate the variety present in the large square field, the red accent calls out to concentrate the manifold into a synthesis.
-It appears to be color more than equivalence of horizontal and vertical (the square) that works in this composition to maintain the unity of a space which diversifies and multiply.
+It appears to be color more than equivalence of horizontal and vertical (the square) that works in this composition to maintain the unity of a space which otherwise diversifies and multiply.

 The lines and segments present at least five different thicknesses.
 In some cases almost imperceptible, the difference in thicknesses helps to increase the level of multiplicity in a composition where colors have been reduced to a minimum.